 Bottom trawls will scrape the sea floor and may reduce habitat complexity by smoothing out the ridges and depressions generated by natural or biological processes (Watling and Norse, 1998; Thrush et al., 2006; Hewitt et al., 2010).
-Trawling may also dislodge benthic taxa anchored in soft sediments or displace taxa attached to hard substrate into an unfavourable position (Buhl-Mortensen et al., 2013).
-On harder substrates stones may become dislodged from the sediment by the action of tickler chains, rakes or foot rope, and may subsequently be turned over or end up in the net and be displaced or even removed.
+Trawling may also dislodge benthic taxa anchored in soft sediments or displace taxa attached to hard substrate into an unfavourable position, while on harder substrates trawling may dislodge stones from the sediment by the action of tickler chains, rakes or foot rope, and these may subsequently be turned over, or end up in the net and be displaced or even removed (Auster et al., 1996; Thrush and Dayton, 2002; Buhl Mortensen et al., 2013).
 Gear components may crush or break biogenic structures or material, such as dead shells, which may result in a reduction of the substrate for epibenthic species (Collie et al., 2000; Kaiser et al., 2006).
+Changes in sediment structure due to trawling may, in addition, make benthic habitats more sensitive for natural disturbance (REF).
 Sediment disturbance may further affect the flux of nutrients from the sediment to the overlying water (Almroth-Rosell et al., 2012).

-COLLISION
+The physical impact of trawling gears on seabed habitat is based on the penetration of gear elements, the collision impact and the sediment mobilisation.

+Penetration

+On soft sediments, heavy components of the gear, such as the doors of an otter trawl or the shoes of a beam trawl, will penetrate in the seabed and create a furrow by pushing aside the sediment (Schwinghamer et al., 1996; Smith et al., 2007; Buhl-Mortensen et al., 2013; Depestele et al., this volume; O’Neill and Ivanović, this volume).
+Rakes, or a series of tickler chains running in front of the ground rope, will penetrate and enhance the mixing in the impacted layer; this altersthe sediment sorting and damages the tubes and burrows of infaunal species.

+Penetration depends on the pressure force (weight per unit area) exerted by a gear component but is largely independent of the towing speed.
+Recent trials suggest that components may penetrate less with increasing speed (O’Neill; pers comm).
+However, fishers will adjust the weight of the gear elements and/or alter their rigging to ensure bottom contact is maintained if towing speed increases.
+In the flatfish fisheries in the North Sea, for example, beam trawl fishers increased the engine power of their vessels to use larger and heavier gear at higher towing speeds (Rijnsdorp et al., 2008).
+The increase in towing speed made it necessary to increase the weight of the gear to compensate for the increase in upward lift (Fonteyne, 2000).
+The penetration depth of fishing gear components has been reviewed by Eigaard et al. (this volume).

+Collision

 The collision of a gear element with an object or biogenic structure on the seabed can be described in terms of the impulse or change in momentum that takes place.
 The momentum of an object is defined to be its mass times velocity, and one way to view it is as a measure of how difficult it would be to bring that object to rest.
 The impact that takes place when gear components collide with objects and structures in their path can be described in terms of their change of momentum.
-In general this instantaneous quantity will be difficult to measure, particularly when the dynamic interaction between adjacent components and the restrictions to movement of a component is considered.
+In general, this instantaneous quantity will be difficult to measure, particularly when the dynamic interaction between adjacent components and the restrictions to movement of a component is considered.
 As a first approximation, however, the impulse momentum to characterise and rank the potential effect that a gear component may have on the seafloor may be used.

 Sediment mobilisation